 The Disability Access and Inclusion Plan (DAIP) is a legislative requirement under the Western Australian Disability Services Act (1993) (the Act).
 This requires all local governments to review their DAIPs at least every five years.
 The Act requires local governments to lodge their Disability Access and Inclusion Plan (DAIP) to the Department of Communities and at the end of each financial year to provide a report on DAIP implementation.

-Achievements that support access and inclusion are reported in the Annual Report which is available on the City's website at www.bayswater.wa.gov.au/city-and-council/management-and-governance/quarterly-and-annual-reports
+Achievements that support access and inclusion are reported yearly in the City's Annual Report available at www.bayswater.wa.gov.au/city-and-council/management-and-governance/quarterly-and-annual-reports

-The Disability Services Act 1993 requires not only City staff but also agents and contractors engaged by the City to deliver a service to the public to ensure that they take the needs of people with disability into account, in a manner consistent with the Access and Inclusion Plan.
+The Disability Services Act 1993 requires not only City staff but agents and contractors engaged by the City to deliver a service to the public to ensures they take the needs of people with disability into account, in a manner consistent with the Access and Inclusion Plan.

 Guide for Agents and Contractors

 The following suburbs are located in the City of Bayswater: Bayswater, Bedford, Embleton, Maylands, Morley, Noranda, and parts of Dianella and Mount Lawley.

-For more information on the City of Bayswater demographic profile, please see our Suburbs Profile
+For more information on the City of Bayswater demographic profile, please see our Suburb Profiles.